Yudhishthirsh/linkedINDataScraper/README.md

 4) After reaching LinkedlnProfileUrlScraper directory run below command to create the Python path over all the directories and files in the project.

 a) Command for Windows OS:

               command = $env:PYTHONPATH = "Absolute Path of Directory;$env:PYTHONPATH" # Abslolute path of this "LinkedlnProfileUrlScraper" directory

        While entering Absolute path of the directory ensure to change backword Slash (/) into forward slash(\) inside the path in case when running in windows machine.

+ To run this script in cmd.exe in windows os :

+              set PYTHONPATH=Absolute path of the directory;%PYTHONPATH%

+              No need of changing backward slashes in (/) while using cmd.exe

  b) Command for linux OS:

               Command : export PYTHONPATH="Absolute Path of Directory" # Abslolute path of this "LinkedlnProfileUrlScraper" directory i your linux machine